-Astros pitcher Justin Verlander is Tuesday’s Box-Toppers Player of the Day and rises to eighth place in season player rankings.
+Astros pitcher Justin Verlander is Tuesday’s Box-Toppers Player of the Day and rises to seventh place in season player rankings.

 Top 10 playersHere are the top 10 players in Box-Toppers points (BTP) for the 2018 season through the games of July 10:

 |6||Snell, Blake 3688||pi sp||tb al||12.7|